e6data/e6data-python-connector/README.md

 records = cursor.fetchmany(limit)
 ```

-To fetch all the records in buffer to help in memory consumption:
+To fetch all the records in buffer to reduce memory consumption:
 ```python
 records_iterator = cursor.fetchall_buffer()  # Returns generator
 for item in records_iterator: